zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Parent zone `parent.no-del-mixed-undel-1.basic01.xa` is served by `ns1`, `ns2` and on
     `ns4.no-del-mixed-undel-1.basic01.xa`.
   * Grandparent zone `no-del-mixed-undel-1.basic01.xa` is served on `ns1` adn `ns4`.
-  * Child zone is not delegated, but there is also an undelegated version which is the one tested.
+  * Child zone is not delegated, but there is an undelegated version, but no zone file.
-  * Undelegated child zone is served by `ns1` and `ns2`.
   * Undelgated data:
-    * ns1.child.parent.no-del-mixed-undel-1.basic01.xa/IPv4
-    * ns1.child.parent.no-del-mixed-undel-1.basic01.xa/IPv6
-    * ns2.child.parent.no-del-mixed-undel-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns2.child.parent.no-del-mixed-undel-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-DEL-MIXED-UNDEL-2
 The child zone is not delegated, but there is an undelegated version that is